ossmith/HARE/dataDictionary.md

 | GENE_NAME | string | Gene name associated with the feature in Ensembl |
 | STRAND | integer | Strand which the feature is located on. `1` is for forward and `-1` is for reverse. |

-## example.locations.bed
+## [OUT_STEM].locations.bed
-BED file which contains only the locations of the elements annotated via VEP.
-This file is used as an input to the HAR intersection steps of the pipeline.
+BED file which contains only the locations of the elements annotated via VEP which will be intersected against the genomic elements of interest.

 | Column Name | Data Type | Description |
 | ----------- | --------- | ----------- |